ascndia/shadcn-parser/README.md

-# HTML to ShadCN Component Converter
+# html to shadcn converter

 This project provides a Python-based tool for converting HTML into ShadCN components using Beautiful Soup.
 It simplifies the process of transforming raw HTML into reusable and styled components.